transposit-connectors/slack_new_user_notifications/README.md

 #### Enable the Events API

 1. Go back to the app settings and click on Events Subscriptions
-2. Set the Request URL to the generated webhok url for `newuser` in Transposit under Deploy
+2. Set the Request URL to the generated webhook url for `newuser` in Transposit under Deploy
 3. On the same page, subscribe to the `team_join` team events

 #### Enable Interactive Messages

 1. In the app settings, click on Interactive Messages
-2. Set the Request URL to the generated webhok url for `acceptpush` in Transposit under Deploy
+2. Set the Request URL to the generated webhook url for `acceptpush` in Transposit under Deploy

 Note: Database functions require a user provided database.
 Sample code is provided.